Abby Stein: Coming out

-In November 2015, Stein made headlines when she came out on her blog as transgender and started physical transition.
+In November 2015, Stein made headlines when she came out on her blog as transgender, while studying at Columbia University, and started physical transition.
 She was featured in some major media outlets, including The New York Times, the New York Post, New York Magazine, NBC, the Daily Dot, and more.
 She has also appeared on CNN, Fox News, HuffPost Live, and Vice Canada.
 Stein also appeared on a number of international TV networks, (Note: See below under filmography.) newspapers, and magazines in over 20 different languages.

 When Stein left her community in 2012 and came out as an atheist, her parents said that no matter Stein's choices in life, she would remain their child.
 After coming out as trans, though, her father told her that, "You should know that this means I might not be able to talk to you ever again."
 Since then, her parents have shunned her and stopped talking to her altogether.
 She has also received some hate from her former community, but, in an interview with Chasing News (a Fox News short film company), Stein said that she received less hate than some people would have expected.
 She described her life post-transition as "better than I could have ever imagined".
 In 2020, Stein told Hadassah magazine that of her immediate family, only two of her siblings maintain contact with her.

 Stein was featured in the 2016 Showtime Documentary series, Dark Net, in episode 8, "Revolt".

-Naming Celebration/bat mitzvah
+Naming celebration

 On June 4, 2016, Stein celebrated her transition and announced her name change to Abby Chava Stein at Romemu, a Jewish Renewal synagogue on the Upper West Side of Manhattan.
 In an interview with The Huffington Post, she said that even though she did not believe in God, she wanted to celebrate in a synagogue:

 I wanted to show that if you claim being trans is unacceptable in traditional Judaism, well, here is a community that is not just okay with accepting me as I am, but is celebrating with me, rejoicing with me.
 What I'm hoping is that by sharing my story, others in the same situation will realize that you can have your name changed in a synagogue.
 There are so many synagogues where you can't, but there are also those where you can – the Jewish Reform movement, the Conservative movement.
 Within Orthodoxy, there's still a long way to go.
 Every time something like this is done, it's one step closer to acceptance for everyone.